Timeline of the Red Sea crisis: 2024

-On 12 September, the US Central Command reported that a missile system in Houthi-controlled territory was destroyed over the past day by US forces.
-On 14 September, it stated that three Houthi UAVs and a support vehicle in Houthi-controlled territory were destroyed over the past day by US forces.

 On 15 September, the Houthis launched a ballistic missile that was partially intercepted by the Arrow defense system according to the IDF, with its fragments falling in open fields, causing a fire in an open area near Lod, and on a train station in Modi'in-Maccabim-Re'ut.
-The falling projectile fragments caused damage at the train station.
 Nine people suffered minor injuries while running to bomb shelters.
 More than 2,365,000 Israelis sought shelter with alerts that lasted 90 seconds in the greater Tel Aviv area.
 The Houthis claimed that they had targeted an Israeli military position in the Tel Aviv district with a new hypersonic ballistic missile which the IDF failed to intercept.
-The US Central Command later stated that the US forces had destroyed a Houthi missile system in the territory controlled by the group over the past day.

-On 16 September, the Houthis claimed that they had destroyed a US MQ-9 Reaper drone over the Dhamar Governorate.
-Separately, Mohammed al-Bukhaiti, a senior official of the political bureau of the Houthi movement, stated that the US had offered to accord recognition to its government in exchange for it ceasing its attacks and also made threats of intervening militarily.
-Two US officials however dismissed the statement as baseless in remarks to Reuters.

-On 18 September, the US military confirmed that the Houthis had destroyed US MQ-9 Reaper drones on 10 and 16 September.
-On 21 September, the US Central Command stated that US forces had destroyed a Houthi UAV above the Red Sea over the past day.
-On 25 September, it stated that another Houthi UAV was destroyed above the Red Sea by US forces over the past day.
+On 29 September, the Israeli Air Force struck Houthi targets in Al Hudaydah and Ras Issa, including power plants and port facilities, killing at least six people and injuring 57 others according to the Houthi-controlled Health Ministry.